 Does the Edge extension protect all Edge traffic or just some sites?

 The extension primarily protects traffic routed through Edge while it’s connected.
 Other apps and non-Edge traffic may not be covered unless you use the desktop app for system-wide protection.
-Edge vpn mod apk 1.1.5

 Is the Proton VPN Edge extension free to use?

 The Edge extension is available to Proton VPN subscribers.
 You’ll need an active Proton VPN plan to sign in and connect.
 Some free-tier limitations may apply depending on Proton’s current offerings.
+Disable always on vpn and how to turn off Always On VPN on Windows, Android, iOS, macOS and troubleshoot 2026

 How do I troubleshoot connection issues in the Edge extension?